lenesk/sokolova.dk/private-danish-language-lessons-online-in-zoom.md

 Private students do not pay VAT; companies pay VAT of 25% added to the listed prices.

-### 1 x one-to-one Zoom lesson/pre-exam training session for Prøve i Dansk 3 or Studieprøven (45 min.): 650 DKK
+### 1 x one-to-one Zoom lesson/pre-exam training session for Prøve i Dansk 3/Prøve i Dansk 2/Studieprøven (45 min.): 650 DKK

 ### 5 x one-to-one Zoom sessions (45 min.): 3000 DKK

 ### 10 or more x one-to-one Zoom sessions (45 min.) are priced as follows:

- * online sessions on weekdays before 17:00: 410 DKK per 45 min.
+ * online sessions on weekdays before 17:00: 450 DKK per 45 min.

- * online sessions on weekdays after 17:00 or anytime on Saturdays and Sundays: 512 DKK per 45 min.
+ * online sessions on weekdays after 17:00 or anytime on Saturdays and Sundays: 550 DKK per 45 min.

 When you buy ten or more lessons, there is an option to split the payment.
-For example, you can divide the price for 20 lessons in two charges.
+For example, you can divide the price in two charges.

 Students purchasing 30 or more lessons (it applies both for private students and companies) are offered a discount of 15 %.